-Some people are preparing for the second wave (once flu season hits) and re-opening, especially in America, so here is a stockpiling grocery list and essentials list.
-Unlike the first wave of panic buying for quarantine, this also takes into consideration re-opening and that more people will be working and outdoors.
+Here is a stockpiling grocery list and essentials list.
+This also takes into consideration re-opening and that more people will be working and outdoors.
 This means that certain items will get used up more and with frequent hand washing and sanitizing, hands can become dry and cracked, so I recommend some solutions below which I find helpful.
 It is also good to pack one’s own lunch, snacks and water to limit contamination and save money.
 2020 is the year of becoming more self-sufficient.

 Unlike past posts, this list includes universal American and Canadian Amazon links-these are Amazon items ( I have nothing to do with the payment), and they come at no additional cost to you.

 If you can’t see the images turn off thead-blocker or use a browser without it on.
 The images are clickable links.

 If you plan to bike instead of taking crowded transit, in rainy, cold weather a good bike jacket helps